monome/docs/norns/engine-study-1.md

 </details>

 ## preparation

+If you haven't already, please [download SuperCollider](https://supercollider.github.io) on a non-norns computer to follow along with the rest of the study.

 **Please note** that if you're new to SuperCollider, you'll likely make some unexpectedly loud / sharp sounds.
 To protect your ears and equipment, we recommend that you install the [SafetyNet Quark](https://github.com/adcxyz/SafetyNet), both within SuperCollider on your computer and on your norns.
 This Quark ensures that the output volume of SuperCollider won't reach levels which would damage your hearing.
 To add this to your norns, simply execute the following line from the maiden REPL, under the `SuperCollider` tab: